 Yes, it’s easy to feel so busy you always fall into the ‘I’ll just order take-out again’ cycle, but cooking at home doesn’t take that much time.
 There are also great benefits to home cooking that you might not have thought of.

-When you pull out your favourite cookware or small appliances and you cook at home, you’ll soon realize that home-cooked food is so much better for your overall diet than restaurant food.
+When you pull out your favourite cookware or small appliances and you cook at home, you’ll soon realize that home-cooked food is so much better for your overall diet than restaurant food or over-processed pre-packaged foods.
 One of the biggest reasons for that is the control you have when you cook at home.

-You can control the quality of ingredients you use to minimize fat and calories.
-Knowing exactly what’s put into your favourite dishes can help you avoid weight gain.
+You can control the quality of ingredients you use to minimize fat, calories, and the amount of sodium (Salt causes the body to retain water, increasing blood volume causing your heart to work harder than it otherwise would need to—season with spices when cooking at home instead of just with salt.).
+Knowing exactly what’s put into your favourite dishes can help you avoid weight gain and reduce the risk of high blood pressure (hypertension) and other heart related issues such as stroke.
 Knowing your ingredients is even more important if you or someone in your family suffers from allergies.
 If it’s something like a nut allergy, you’ll be more confident in what you serve when cooking at home because you’re in full control of how hygienic your kitchen is.
 With full control of your kitchen and the ingredients, you’ll definitely know there are no allergens in the dishes you’ve cooked.